 The benefits of outpatient treatments are that the individual can continue with professional, social, and familial commitments while receiving a high standard of care and support from one of our facilities and teams of staff.

 However, the outpatient treatment also means that the individual is exposed to potentially triggering and damaging outlets and can, therefore, hinder and prolong the recovery process.

 Daycare, similarly to outpatient treatment, entails an individual attending one Rehab 4 Addiction’s wellness centres for a set number of days, or for half a week at a time.
 Daycare is beneficial for those struggling with PTSD, eating disorders, stress and anxiety.

 Our expert team of counsellors, doctors and psychotherapists offer a variety of classic and modern therapies to help you overcome your mental health condition.
 These include:

 Once you have made the first step and reached out to a healthcare professional regarding your mental illness, there are many treatment options to choose from – and medication is often one of them.

-Medication for mental illnesses can only be prescribed by a doctor and will only be administered once an assessment and psychological evaluation has been completed.
+Medication for mental illnesses can only be prescribed by a doctor and will only be administered once an assessment and psychological evaluation have been completed.
 The type of drug you will be prescribed ranges from person to person and depends on the nature and severity of your condition.